AbelDevAi/ai-assistant/README.md

 * "What's the weather like in Lugo?" (using SerpAPI)
 * "Add an event to my calendar for tomorrow at 10 AM called 'Meeting with John'." (using Gestor Google Calendar)
 * "Remind me in 30 minutes." (using Gestor Google Calendar)

+## Important Considerations / Configuration Notes

+* **Google Sheets Integration:** The "MAX" workflow includes a node for interacting with Google Sheets.
+Please note that this node is currently configured to connect to a specific Google Sheet used for internal data logging. **To use this functionality, you will need to:**
+    * Have a Google account with Google Sheets enabled.
+    * Create your own Google Sheet where you want the data to be logged.
+    * **Crucially, you will need to reconfigure the "Google Sheets" node in the "MAX" workflow with your own Google Sheets credentials and specify the correct Spreadsheet ID and Sheet Name.** Instructions on how to set up Google Sheets credentials in n8n can be found in the official n8n documentation.

+* **Other Service Credentials:** Similarly, ensure you have configured your own API keys and credentials for all the other services used in the workflows (Telegram, OpenAI, Airtable, SerpAPI, Google Calendar, Gmail, Pinecone).
+The workflows will not function correctly without these valid credentials.